almqv/ailib/README.md

 ```
 See `example.py` for a better example.

+## ailibc
+This is a experimental port to C. It does not work.

 ## Features
 (Checked boxes are implemented features and unchecked has not been implemented yet.)